HVDC-WISE/HVDC-Wise_lib/README.md

  - **TODO:** Review https://choosealicense.com/

-This project is licensed under the [CC-BY-4.0](LICENSE).
+HVDC-Wise lib is licensed under the [CC-BY-4.0](LICENSE).

 ## Contact

  - **TODO:** Add contact information.

  ## Acknowledgement
-This project is developed as a part of the HVDC-WISE project.
+HVDC-Wise lib is developed as a part of the HVDC-WISE project.

 HVDC-WISE is supported by the European Union’s Horizon Europe programme under agreement 101075424.